Ali-Onar/ali-onar/README.md

 ### Hi there 👋

-My name is Ali Onar, I'm a PHP Developer.
+My name is Ali Onar, I'm a Software Engineer.

 ### 📫 How to reach me